ClementTsang/ClementTsang/README.md

 ### Hi there!

-Here's where I tackle an endlessly growing number of projects and ideas.
+Here's where I tackle a never-ending growing number of projects and ideas.

 ---